psf/black/docs/the_black_code_style/current_style.md

 inside text are preserved.
 Whitespace leading and trailing one-line docstrings is removed.

+### Doctest formatting

+_Black_ does not format code within doctests.
+If you want to format doctest code snippets, you can use one of the following tools:

+- [blacken-docs](https://github.com/adamchainz/blacken-docs): reformats code blocks in
+  documentation files and docstrings.

 ### Numeric literals

 _Black_ standardizes most numeric literals to use lowercase letters for the syntactic